Find the best smartphone with our buying guide

 Mobiles with memory card slots have the option of expanded memory to store photos, videos and music.
 Check to see the exact type of memory you'll need, as there are quite a few different options.

-Bought without a plan, smartphones range in price from around $100 to well over $1000.
+Bought without a plan, smartphones range in price from just over $100 to nearly $2000.